morten-olsen/homelab-nuclei-operator/docs/user-guide.md

 1. Extracts target URLs from the resource
 2. Creates a NucleiScan custom resource
-3. Executes a Nuclei security scan
+3. Creates a Kubernetes Job to execute the Nuclei security scan in an isolated pod
 4. Stores the results in the NucleiScan status

 This enables continuous security monitoring of your web applications without manual intervention.

+The operator uses a **pod-based scanning architecture** where each scan runs in its own isolated Kubernetes Job, providing better scalability, reliability, and resource control.

 ---